About me

 I currently volunteer with Cruse Bereavement Care

-I work within an agency working with Women’s aid dealing with all aspects of domestic abuse.
+I have worked within an agency working with Women’s aid dealing with all aspects of domestic abuse.

 I am a registered member of The British association for Counselling and Psychotherapy (BACP) I adhere to the Ethical Framework of the BACP which helps to keep both client and counsellor safe.